Dewa 19: 1992-1994: First album and early success

 The first album Dewa 19 was released in 1992.
 Exceeding expectations, the album received awards from BASF in the categories of Best Newcomer and Most Popular Album of 1993.
-In this album their signature songs are "Kangen" and "Kita Tidak Sedang Bercinta Lagi".
+In this album their signature songs are "Kangen (Longing)" and "Kita Tidak Sedang Bercinta Lagi (We Are Not Making Love Anymore)".
 During the making of the second album Format Masa Depan which was released in 1994, Wawan left the band again due to incompatibility between the members.

 1995–1999: Terbaik Terbaik, Pandawa Lima, mainstream success and conflict

 After their 1995 album Terbaik-Terbaik was completed, Wong Aksan joined the band as drummer.
-This album has the concept of pop rock music which was developed by adding elements of jazz, folk, funk and ballad.
+This album has the concept of pop rock music which was developed by adding elements of jazz, folk, funk, glam metal, hard rock, power pop, psychedelic, pop and ballad.
 Many music observers believe that this is the best album Dewa 19 has ever made that established them as one of the most creative big band groups in Indonesia.
 The December 2007 issue of Rolling Stone Magazine, put the album in 26th position in the list of "150 Best Indonesian Albums of All Time".
 Meanwhile, their first single, titled "Cukup Siti Nurbaya" was ranked 20th in the list of "150 Best Indonesian Songs of All Time" by the December 2009 issue of Rolling Stone magazine.

 Apart from "Cukup Siti Nurbaya", the Best Best album also released other hit singles such as "Satu Hati (We Should)" and the ballad "Cinta 'Kan Membawamu Kembali".
 Through this album Dewa won another BASF Awards for "Best Rock Music Group", "Best Recording Group / Duo" and "Best Recorded Music System".
-The video clip of "Cukup Siti Nurbaya" was also awarded as the "Best Video Clip" at the Indonesian Music Video event.
+The video clip of "Cukup Siti Nurbaya (Enough Siti Nurbaya)" was also awarded as the "Best Video Clip" at the Indonesian Music Video event.
 Album Terbaik-terbaik has sold 500,000 copies in Indonesia.
 Since this album, Dewa 19 began using the term Baladewa to refer to their fans.